dnguyen800/jekyll-TeXt-theme/_infrastructure/network.md

 No matter what product you choose, be sure to thoroughly test the system for issues.
 That means connect as many devices as you can and start watching high definition videos on multiple devices.
 Turn on every feature you plan to use—like static IP addresses, VPN and guest network.
 Every system has problems and the same goes for my recommendation—there isn’t a router that meets everyone’s needs.

-Also make sure to buy the right product SKU, as companies are releasing a confusing amount of SKUs to take advantage of brand recognition and consumer confusion.
+Also, make sure to buy the right product SKU, as companies are releasing a confusing amount of SKUs to take advantage of brand recognition and consumer confusion.
 Not all Netgear Orbis are created equal—without proper research, you could be paying a high price for a low-end product.
 The Wirecutter’s Wi-Fi mesh system [recommendations](https://thewirecutter.com/reviews/best-wi-fi-mesh-networking-kits/) are listed by model number and also suggests avoiding certain SKUs that are underpowered.

 To get a sense of the SKU confusion, here is a list of products currently available from each major company.
 I won't bother explaining the differences—it's better to do your own research.